June History, Family Crest & Coats of Arms

 Early History of the June family

-Another 299 words (21 lines of text) covering the years 1273, 1424, and 1426 are included under the topic Early June History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our June research.
+Another 183 words (13 lines of text) covering the years 1273, 1424, 1426, 1740, 1770 and 1761 are included under the topic Early June History in all our PDF Extended History products and printed products wherever possible.

 June Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 June has been recorded under many different variations, including June, Jung, Junge, Jevene, Le Jevene, Le Juen and many more.

 Early Notables of the June family (pre 1700)

 Outstanding amongst the family at this time was John June ( fl.
 1740-1770), English engraver, known principally as an engraver of portraits and book illustrations of little importance.
 "There are, however, in the print room at the British Museum several interesting engravings made by him from his own drawings.
 Some of these are executed...